Sarai (city): Old Sarai

 Sarai in the Fra Mauro map.

-"Old Sarai" (سرای باتو, Sarāy-i Bātū; or سرای برکه, Sarāy-i Barka) was established by the Mongol ruler Batu Khan, as indicated by both occasional references to the "Sarai of Batu" ("Sarai Batu", Sarāy-i Bātū) and an explicit statement of the Franciscan William of Rubruck, who visited Batu in 1253 or 1254, on his way to the court of the Great Khan Möngke at Qaraqorum.
-William's statement, "Sarai, the new town that Baatu is making on the Etilia" is considered the first historical reference to the city; a few passages later he refers to the same settlement as "Sarai and the palace of Baatu".
+"Old Sarai" (سرای باتو, Sarāy-i Bātū; or سرای برکه, Sarāy-i Barka) was established by the Mongol ruler Batu Khan, as indicated both by occasional references to the "Sarai of Batu" ("Sarai Batu", Sarāy-i Bātū), and by an explicit statement of William of Rubruck, a Franciscan friar who visited Batu in 1253 or 1254, on his way to the court of the Great Khan Möngke at Qaraqorum.
+William's statement, "Sarai, the new town that Baatu is making on the Etilia," is considered the first historical reference to the city; a few passages later he refers to the same settlement as "Sarai and the palace of Baatu".
 The slightly later Persian historian ʿAṭā Malik Juwaynī describes this settlement as both "camp" (muḫayyam) and "city" (šahr), reflecting its dual function, gradual development, and perhaps the lifestyle preferences of its various inhabitants.

 As the principal seat of Batu, Berke, and their successors, Sarai was effectively the capital of a great empire, although the khan and his court occasionally resided at other sites as well.
 The Mongols did not replace the ruling Russian elite and so the Russian princes were required to visit Sarai to pledge allegiance to the khan and receive the khan's patent of approval (yarlyk) as a condition of keeping their thrones.
+Even the senior Russian prince, the grand prince of Vladimir, was required to be confirmed in Sarai, and he is first mentioned as making the journey there in 1243, when Batu is reported to have said to Yaroslav Vsevolodovich: "O Yaroslav, may you be the senior of the princes in the Russian land".
+The death of a great khan sometimes necessitated a visit by the grand prince to Qaraqorum, although many, if not all, local princes, were confirmed in Sarai.

 In 1261, the city became a seat of the Saray diocese of the Russian Church (Krutitsy), presiding over a Russian community that lived there.
 It was considered advantageous for leading Russian princes to have a high-ranking Greek or Russian bishop be present at the khan's court.
 The bishop of Sarai was also likely responsible for overseeing Russians and Greeks residing and trading at the court of the khan.
 The bishop at times was also sent to negotiate with the Byzantines in Constantinople.
 The friars established themselves in Sarai in 1280.